-How and Why We Started
+History of HAWL: How and Why We Started

-The HAWL course emerged out of founder Chris Lees’ studies at the Royal Agricultural College (now RAU) when she combined a childhood love of cows and three years study of homeopathy into a dissertation on ‘The role of homeopathy in the treatment of the farm animal‘.
+The HAWL course emerged out of founder Chris Lees’ studies at the Royal Agricultural College (now RAU) when she combined a childhood love of cows with three years study of homeopathy into a dissertation on ‘The role of homeopathy in the treatment of the farm animal‘.
 Her research at this time revealed that, for farmers who chose to explore or use homeopathy, their success was limited as support was more or less non existent, and there were no courses available to help them learn about the subject.

 Why the need for a farm homeopathy course?
 Farmers receive conflicting advice; the government is anxious about food chain contamination and antibiotic resistances and asks conventional and organic farmers alike to reduce their dependence on chemical drugs, while vets cry welfare issues if antibiotics are withheld.
 Meanwhile farmers are bombarded with advertising supported by pharmaceutical companies, and vets practise ‘evidence-based’ medicine while deriving a large percentage of their income from the sale of these products (**Marsh Report 2001).

-These conflicting requirements, to reduce the use of antibiotics and at the same time to rely on evidence-based medicines, have not been reconciled either in conventional nor in organic agriculture, and the issue needs addressing.
+These conflicting requirements, to reduce the use of antibiotics and at the same time to rely on evidence-based medicines, have not been reconciled either in conventional or organic agriculture, and the issue needs addressing.
 Responsible farmers seeking alternative ways to address anti-microbial and vermicidal resistance, are left with little or no guidance on where to find the information or support they seek.